openplanetary/openplanetary.github.io/_drafts/matisse.md

 Using both public and proprietary data, thanks to several collaborations, currently MATISSE allows access to dataset from 6 different targets (the Moon, Mercury, asteroids 4 Vesta and 21 Lutetia, comet 67P Churyumov-Gerasimenko and dwarf planet 1 Ceres) and, by means of a MySQL database, it is possible to perform queries based on temporal, geographical (latitude, longitude) and geometrical (incidence, emission and phase angles) metadata [Fig 1].
 Its modular structure also allows the tool to be extended to other datasets, and the possibility to connect to external repositories, using standards such as those of [Planetary Virtual Observatory](http://voparis-europlanet.obspm.fr/utilities/Erard_VOParis_PV2011_proceedings.pdf) and [NASA ODE REST API](http://nesf2014.arc.nasa.gov/sites/default/files/poster-pdfs/Bennett_Keith.pdf), is in its initial phase.

+![alt text][Figure 1]
+[Figure 1]: https://github.com/openplanetary/openplanetary.github.io/blob/master/img/matisse/Fig1.png "Fig. 1: MATISSE homepage"

 At the present time NASA ODE REST API has been used to provide access to NASA Messenger MDIS-NAC observations of Mercury, which can be searched and accessed directly from MATISSE.
-In the next future a strong collaboration with the VESPA team (already started) will likely introduce new features, such as the possibility of querying open access datasets from ESA PSA or using features implemented in PlanetServer for Mars and Moon hyperspectral data.
+In the next future a strong collaboration with the [VESPA](http://openplanetary.co/blog/tools/vespa.html) team (already started) will likely introduce new features, such as the possibility of querying open access datasets from ESA PSA or using features implemented in [PlanetServer](http://openplanetary.co/blog/science/PS2-introduction.html) for Mars and Moon hyperspectral data.

 In the next future the collaborations with scientific teams of Rosetta and Dawn will introduce new features, such as:
 +	Calculation of the aerodynamic coefficients for spherical and aspherical dust grains (useful for comparison with GIADA data)